snltd/puppet-svcprop/README.md

 So, I've rewritten everything.
 There may be a line or two which has escaped, and the filenames are probably the same but it's pretty much a complete rewrite.
 Smaller, cleaner, better documented, and more functional.
-Thanks to Philip for the original starting point.
+Thanks to Philip for square one.

 ## Usage